Highland RFC: Stadium

 The rugby club's ground, Canal Park, has been their home since their founding in 1922.
-Following their surgance into higher levels of Rugby, their ground was upgraded in 2017 from grass to a 4G pitch, and the club house majorly improved upon.
+Following their surge into higher levels of Rugby, their ground was upgraded in 2017 from grass to a 4G pitch, and the club house majorly improved upon.
 In 2020, local football club Clachnacuddin F.C., were put into a temporary groundshare agreement after a fire at their ground, Grant Street Park, on Christmas Eve 2019, in order to keep the Highland League running smoothly.
 On Clachnacuddin's opening game at Canal Park against Fort William F.C., they drew a crowd of approximately 700, which was a significant improvement on their usual attendance at Grant Street, however, Fort William won the game 1–0.
 It was used for a second time against Forres Mechanics F.C., in which Clachnacuddin lost 3–2.

 The ground is often used by the youth and reserve teams of Inverness Caledonian Thistle.